sogaiu/repl-notes/nrepl/ops.md

 could be covered without it (might be nice for development / investigation?).

+## Ops Naming

+It seems that there are some "non-standard" op names in use.
+If there are to be extensions to nREPL, may be it would be nicer to "namespace" op names that are not "standard" to prevent collisions or "using up" of nice names for common use.
+This seems tricky though beecause can one really say there is a standard...

 ## Implementation-Independent Information

 So far, haven't had much luck finding documentation that isn't tied